About Dr. Windebank

 Anthony J. Windebank, M.D., is a professor of neurology at Mayo Clinic in Rochester, Minnesota.
 He earned his B.A. and M.A. degrees in biochemistry and B.M.B.Ch. degree from the University of Oxford in England, followed by postdoctoral training at the University of Oxford College of Medicine, Mayo Clinic and Washington University in St. Louis.

 Dr. Windebank served as the dean of Mayo Graduate School from 1992 to 1998 and the dean of Mayo Medical School from 1998 until 2005.
-Since 2005 he has been involved in the development and leadership of the Center for Clinical and Translational Science and the Center for Regenerative Medicine at Mayo Clinic.
+Since 2005 he has been involved in the development and leadership of the Center for Clinical and Translational Science and the Center for Regenerative Biotherapeutics at Mayo Clinic.

 A neurologist who specializes in the diagnosis and treatment of patients with diseases of the peripheral nervous system and spinal cord, Dr. Windebank has been involved in designing or conducting more than 50 clinical trials and clinical studies since 1980.